 Rich Words at Richmond Barracks

-Poet Enda Wyley writes about the work produced in writing classes she facilitated as part of the Culture Connects programme at Richmond Barracks, which were initiated and supported by Dublin City Council Culture Company.
+Poet Enda Wyley writes about the work created in our writing taster sessions, which she facilitated as part of the Culture Connects programme at Richmond Barracks.

 I was delighted to have been invited by Dublin City Council Culture Company to facilitate a total of ten poetry and writing classes as ‘taster sessions,’ for emerging writers and poets from January — April 2020 at Richmond Barracks.